JumanaMurad/JumanaMurad/README.md

 - 👋 Hi, I’m @JumanaMurad
-- 👀 I’m interested in Technology specialy IOT and Rebotics
+- 👀 Founder of Utopia
-- 🌱 I’m currently learning Software Engineering and Multimedia Systems
+- 🌱 I’m currently studying Software Engineering and Multimedia Systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jumanamurad1@gmail.com